Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 sudo apt install podman-docker

-This section covers practical steps and points to consider for migrating from Docker to Podman.
+This section explains practical steps and important considerations for migrating smoothly from Docker to Podman.

 DockerPodman